kmcquil/SWOT_ARC/Scripts/arc.md

 ## Frequently used commands
 Submit .sh script to download data (do this on login node).
 Might need to give permission.
 Ex. with LakeSP data:
 ```
+# Look in the file to see the last date downloaded.
+Use that as the next start date
+nano download_lakesp_command.sh
+# First time this script is run, it needs permission
 chmod +x download_lakesp_command.sh
+# Run the script.
+Dates should be in format YYYY-MM-DDTHH:MM:SSZ
 ./download_lakesp_command.sh <start_date> <end_date>
 ```